Advocacy Watch List

 Pasadena Lawn Bowling Club

-Established in 1921, The Pasadena Lawn Bowling Club was built during Pasadena's resort town era as part of the Hotel Green (Castle Green today).
-The clubhouse is a historic structure constructed in the 1920s by renowned architect Wallace Neff and predates its home of Central Park.
+Established in 1921, The Pasadena Lawn Bowling Club was built during Pasadena's resort era as part of the Hotel Green (Castle Green today).
+The clubhouse is a historic structure designed in the 1920s by renowned architect Wallace Neff.
 In 2022, a hundred-year-old Eucalyptus tree fell on the clubhouse.
 It is the responsibility of Pasadena Parks to repair the historic structure.
 The City has taken positive steps, including conducting a building study approving funds, and producing plans.
 However, after three years, it has yet to be repaired.
-It is the oldest Lawn Bowling Club in the Western US, but still very active.
+It is the oldest Lawn Bowling Club in the Western US, and still very active.
 The club provides free lessons on Saturday mornings from 8:30 to 11 AM for the public.

 Former YWCA (78 N. Marengo Ave.) and Civic Center

 The 1923 Julia Morgan-designed building is a contributor to the Pasadena Civic Center Historic District.
 It has been vacant for more than 15 years and is in dire need of rehabilitation.
 Now owned by the City, the building’s condition has seriously deteriorated, despite our constant urging to better secure it from vandalism and rain.
-The City Council requested more background on the Civic Center and its original Bennett Plan as well as economic analysis of various future uses for the former YWCA in 2019.
-City staff issued an RFP for development, and a hotel proposal was selected.
+After the City Council received more background on the Civic Center and its original Bennett Plan as well as economic analysis of various future uses for the former YWCA in 2019, a hotel proposal was selected.
 Litigation stalled the project, but it has since been resolved.
-We hope the hotel developer and City canreach agreeable terms very soon, because the building continues to be threatened when it sits vacant.
+Preliminary concepts were presented to the Design Commission months ago, but no updated design has yet come forward.
+We hope the project can move forward soon, because the building continues to be threatened when it sits vacant.

 Paseo Hardscape Renovations